function61/varasto/docs/data-interfaces/client/index.md

 ### Installation

 === "Linux/macOS"
-	Rename the binary to `sto` and give it executable permissions.
+	Rename the binary to `sto` and give it executable permissions:

 	```console
 	$ mv sto_linux-amd64 sto